itsjaydenking/se_project_react/README.md

 ## 🙌 Contributing & Feedback

 If you have ideas, spot bugs, or want to collaborate, please open an issue or reach out!
-Your feedback helps me learn and improve.
+Your feedback helps me learn and improve!